Bond Market: Meaning

 When any private or public company issues bonds in this market, such bonds are usually referred to as corporate bonds.
-And such a market where the regular trade takes place is referred to as Corporate Bonds Market.
+And such a market where the regular trade occurs is referred to as the Corporate Bonds Market.
 Public companies can also issue convertible bonds, which can be later converted into equity shares as well.
 These Bonds are a long-term source of finance for the companies and will have a minimum maturity of 1 year.

-Corporate Bonds are of two types, i.e. Investment Bonds and Junk Bonds.
+Corporate Bonds are of two types, i.e., Investment Bonds and Junk Bonds.
 Investment ones are stable and less risky, while Junk ones are more of a speculative nature and are very risky.
-The idea for Junk Bonds is to get a killing at a dead low price, in case the fortunes of the company turn around.
+The idea for Junk Bonds is to get a killing at a dead low price in case the fortunes of the company turn around.
 Or a merger or some association happens with a credible and resourceful investor or company.

 Government Bonds Market